Visiting Byfield safely

 Permits and fees

 Camping permits are required and fees apply.
 A camping tag with your booking number must be displayed at your camp site.

 - Find out more about camping in Byfield National Park, Conservation Park and State Forest.

 Various activities conducted in Byfield's parks and forests may require a permit.
 These activities include commercial tours, social events such as weddings, organised group visits, school excursions, scientific research, and sale of photographs or vision of Byfield's parks and forests.
-Contact us for further information.
+View permits and fees for further information.

 Climate and weather

 Byfield area has a unique subtropical climate and receives more rain than surrounding areas.
 It can be hot, humid and wet.
 The drier months of the year, from April to October, are the best times to visit.
 Weather forecasts are available from the Bureau of Meteorology.